MarieLanger/Interactive-SIRmodel-UI/README.md

 # Technical notes
-- Up to 4 models can be plotted at once (mo, m1, m2, m3)
+- Up to 4 models can be plotted at once (m0, m1, m2, m3)
 - R0-value gets printed automatically (R0=beta/gamma)
 - The model contains N=1000 individuals in the population.
 The initial values of S, I and R at t=1 are S0=999, I0=1, and R=0.